alakhagarwal/EventHora/backend/DOCUMENTATION.md

 Returns the same `PublicEventResponse` shape as section 7 above.
 All fields are identical.

 > **Frontend guidance for the booking page:**
-> - Cap the quantity selector at `Math.min(availableCount, maxTicketsPerMember)` — never let the member select more tickets than are available.
+> - Cap the member quantity selector at `Math.min(availableCount, maxMemberTickets)`.
+> - Cap the guest quantity selector at `Math.min(availableCount - memberQuantity, maxGuestTickets)`.
 > - Disable the "Book Now" button when `registrationOpen == false` or `isSoldOut == true`.
 > - Show a "Sold Out" badge when `isSoldOut == true`.